opf/openproject/docs/system-admin-guide/system-settings/languages/README.md

 ---
 # Languages

-Choose the languages which you want to activate for your system.
-Those languages which you will check will appear in the language settings of the user profiles and can be set for the system.
+The Languages page lets you select languages you would like to activate from the list of those that are available.
+These langauges are then available to individual users via their user settings and as the default language for the instance.

 ![System Languages](openproject-system-languages.png)

-At the moment there are more than 30 languages available.
+At the moment there are over 30 languages available.

-> **Note**: Many languages are translated by the Community.
+> **Note**: Many languages are translated by the community.
 We highly appreciate if you want to [help translating OpenProject to your language](../../../development/translate-openproject).

 You can [choose your language in your user profile](../../../getting-started/my-account/#change-your-language).